bsommerfeld/jshepherd/README.md

 * **Annotation-Driven Output:** `@Key`, `@Comment`, and `@CommentSection` control the YAML structure and documentation when `useComplexSaveWithComments` is enabled.

 For more details on specific annotations or advanced usage, please refer to the library's documentation or source code.

+*AI tools were used to assist in the development and refactoring of this library.*